 - Eligibility: blind and low-vision Braille-reading students and adults.

-Registration opens November 1 but may be submitted as late as January 18.
+Registration is open.
+Complete the online registration form now.
+Registration may be submitted as late as January 18.

 Summary of Important Dates